serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 ServerlessConf isn't nearly over—there's a whole other day of slides and [artful server destruction](https://twitter.com/goserverless/status/917837389560713218).

-Check back with us tomorrow.
+Check back with us tomorrow for the full day 2 download.